ruzheng/our-recipes-server/README.md

 ## Planning Story

- Started off with designing my ERD and figuring what can I continuously add to this program to make it seem more robust.
-After finding what I need in the MVP, I start test out my API's curl scripts.
-Making sure they all (get, post, patch, delete) work the way it should in my terminal.
-After all testing completed, going to try implement front-end.
+1. Designing my ERD and figuring what can I continuously add to this program to make it seem more robust.
+2. Test the user routes and their CURL scripts.
+Making sure they all (get, post, patch, delete) work.
+3. Test unit routes and their CURL script.
+4. Move to connecting with Client side.

 ### User Stories